mvolkmann/MyUnixEnv/notes/Go07-CommonTasks.md

 To write to a string, see TODO.

-The package `io/ioutil` defines a `WriteFile` function.
+The package `io/ioutil` defines a `WriteFile` function that writes all the data to a file in a single call.

-Here is an example of code that writes to a file.
+For example:

 ```go
 package main